meowdding/.github/CONTRIBUTING.md

 To support multiple Minecraft versions at once, we use [Cloche](https://github.com/terrarium-earth/cloche), a lib for Minecraft Multiversion using Kotlin Multiplatform.
 Code shared between the Minecraft versions is in src/common/main or src/main (depending on the project), version specific code in src/<version>.

-If Code will be relatively different between two versions, you should use KMP:
+If Code will be relatively different between two versions, you should use KMP.
+E.g.:

 <details>
 <summary>Using KMP</summary>